The Vegan Diet/Vegan Nutrition

 What are the Health Benefits of the Vegan Diet?

 There are many reasons why people adopt a vegan diet.
 One of the most compelling reasons is the health hazards associated with meat-eating.
 We know that the average American diet, which is high in fat, sodium and cholesterol, contributes to disease.
 Consumption of meat is linked to an increased risk of heart disease and certain types of cancer.
-By contrast, vegan diets are associated with a decrease risk of obesity, circulatory and heart disease, lung cancer, hypertension, gallstones, and alcoholism.
+By contrast, vegan diets are associated with a decrease risk of obesity, heart disease, lung cancer, hypertension, gallstones, and alcoholism.
 A vegan diet also helps control diabetes, which is becoming epidemic.

 Cholesterol is only found in animal foods, so vegan diets are completely cholesterol-free.
 The vegan diet also protects people from the bacteria, synthetic hormones, and antibiotics found in animal products.